Connect with us

 Riise’s retirement from the international game, after 110 caps, in May last year has opened the way for Parr to make his comeback.

-Parr has nine caps for Norway but has not since coming on as a substitute in a 2-0 friendly defeat to Ukraine in February 2013.
+Parr has nine caps for Norway but has not featured since coming on as a substitute in a 2-0 friendly defeat to Ukraine in February 2013.

 “A big goal of mine is to get back into that international set-up,” continued Parr.
 “If I keep playing well for Ipswich I will get my chance.”